wilmix8/JAVA7.0/README.md

 i) JAVA7.0 is  used   with   JDollar,CWEB  section, C#, and  with  all  writ  Programming langauges.

+j) One  extension ie) filename.java7 with  2 programs  syntax.

+k) OakJava7 itself most suitable  for machine learning since  it  follows optimized java7.0 code..

-Note: here only Jdk1.8 or Jdk1.7 or Jdk1.9 tools  is not  used.but  here only  JAVA7(OAKJAVA) Programming language is  focused.
+Note: Here only  JAVA7(OAKJAVA) Programming language is  focused.

 <BR> <BR>
 ABOUT  JAVA7.0  modules